 - The water for construction and operation of the PV facilities should be provided from a viable water source. - No infrastructure or panels may be placed within the high sensitivity watercourses but the underground cables and limited-service tracks may be constructed through these features, as well as existing access roads widened. - Use existing disturbed areas (e.g., roads and access tracks), where possible.
-In terms of new service tracks, these must be kept to a minimum and should ideally not result in any new / permanent water course crossings.
-To ensure that all relevant mitigation required for such water crossings is properly taken account of by all parties involved in designing and constructing the crossing, a walk down should be conducted with the relevant specialist.
-Where these crossings do occur, it needs to be monitored for erosion. - Construction near sensitive aquatic features should preferably be undertaken in the dry season.
+In terms of new service tracks, these must be kept to a minimum and should ideally not result in any new / permanent water course crossings, but if these are required, then a specific walk down should be conducted with the specialist to identify the most suited crossing position.
+Where these crossings do occur, it needs to be monitored for erosion - Construction near sensitive aquatic features should preferably be undertaken in the dry season.
 If necessary, sediment traps should be placed downstream of works to capture sediment. - Construction sites and laydown areas should be placed at least 35m away from the delineated aquatic features.
 Good housekeeping measures should be implemented at the construction sites that are set out in the EMPr and monitored by an appointed ECO for the project. - Invasive alien plant growth and signs of erosion should be monitored on an ongoing basis to ensure that the disturbed areas do not become infested with invasive alien plants.